department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/navigate-benefit-applications.md

 A brief heading should precede and call attention to the sub-task link or action link.
 This heading can be followed by an optional single sentence of text or phrase if necessary.

-If your page uses a [sub-task pattern]({{ site.baseurl }}/patterns/forms/sub-task), use a [secondary action link]({{ site.baseurl }}/components/link/action#secondary).
-If the page does not have a sub-task pattern and you want to direct your user to the application flow, use a [primary action link]({{ site.baseurl }}/components/link/action#primary).
+If your page uses the [Help users to complete a sub-task pattern]({{ site.baseurl }}/patterns/help-users-to/complete-a-sub-task), use a [secondary action link]({{ site.baseurl }}/components/link/action#secondary).
+If the page does not have a help users to complete a sub-task pattern and you want to direct your user to the application flow, use a [primary action link]({{ site.baseurl }}/components/link/action#primary).
 This action link is a visually prominent link that will bring the user to another page.

 Having an action link on the page helps the user follow the most logical path.
 Note: Avoid putting more than one action link on the page.
-If you have a page that requires multiple benefit form links, use the [sub-task pattern]({{ site.baseurl }}/patterns/forms/sub-task) to create branching logic to get the correct benefit application (or prevent a user from applying to the wrong benefit).
+If you have a page that requires multiple benefit form links, use the [pattern for helping users to complete a sub-task]({{ site.baseurl }}/patterns/help-users-to/complete-a-sub-task) to create branching logic to get the correct benefit application (or prevent a user from applying to the wrong benefit).

 The action link can be followed by item 6, Additional Benefit-Eligibility-Specific Relevant Content, if necessary.